Online conferences

 In principle, the rules of promotion for physical and virtual meetings are the same.
 However, it is ENLI's recommendation that companies should carefully consider whether to provide refreshments to the participants when, for example, the rep.-meeting takes place virtually instead of the usual personal attendance, where, for example, fruit, cake, etc. is provided.
 Sending catering – especially if participants are sitting on their home addresses, can send the wrong signals.

-For on-demand meetings, it is ENLI's assessment that catering cannot be provided, as it cannot be ensured in these cases that the HCP will actually attend the continuing education meeting or when this will happen.
+For on-demand meetings, it is ENLI's assessment that catering cannot be provided, as it cannot be ensured in these cases that the healthcare professional will actually attend the continuing education meeting or when this will happen.

 Please also see European Union.